 How Many Instruments?

-Generally $70 is for up to 3 larger orchestral instruments (eg Timpani, Marimba, Glockenspiel) each playing for longer than 1 minute.
+Generally $70 is per larger orchestral instrument (eg Timpani, Marimba, Glockenspiel) each playing for longer than 1 minute.
 One shot style recordings or short sections on auxiliary instruments (eg tambourine, hand cymbals) can also be included at no extra charge.
-Tracking a full song of up to 5 minutes duration on drumkit is generally $70.
+Tracking a full song of up to 5 minutes duration on drumkit is generally $80.
 I'm happy to discuss your requirements so a custom quote can easily be provided before any agreement is made

 How Many Tracks ?

 All stems of close and distant/room microphones of each instrument are provided or a fully mixed stereo track can be supplied.

 Usually up to 3 revisions for whole takes.
 Retakes and edits of smaller sections are easily accommodated.